What Is Forex Trading and How Does It Work?

 | GBP/ZAR | British Pound / South African Rand |

-There is more to answering the big question, 'What is Forex Trading and How does it work?'.
+There is more to answering the big question, 'what is forex trading and how does it work?'.
 Currency pairs are often traded as CFDs.
 CFD forex trading is a fast-moving, leveraged market.
 Let’s introduce another layer and uncover the CFD trading meaning.

-CFD Trading Meaning | What is Forex Trading and How does it work?
+CFD Trading Meaning | What Is Forex Trading and How Does It Work?

 CFD forex trading involves a trader entering a deal based on how much they think a particular currency pair will move over a period of time.
 A trader's gain or loss comes from the difference between the price at which they open the position and the price at which they close it.
 The key takeaway from the CFD trading meaning is that traders can gain access to the market without having to own the underlying asset - only the asset's price movements matter.
 In terms of forex trading, the asset is the currency pair.
 This is CFD forex trading at its core.